Levonorgestrel (Generic Levonelle)

 Does Levonorgestrel work if you’ve already ovulated?

-Levonorgestrel is only effective if you take it before ovulation (when you release an egg from your ovary).
-You should take levonorgestrel as soon as possible, ideally in the first 12 to 24 hours, within 3 days of having unprotected sex.
+No, Levonorgestrel is only effective if you take it before ovulation (when you release an egg from your ovary).
+You should take levonorgestrel as soon as possible, ideally in the first 12 to 24 hours, and within 3 days of having unprotected sex.

 How quickly does Levonorgestrel work?